ActualCassandra/SecuringMultiVendorCloudsPart3/README.md

 # Securing Multivendor Clouds Part 3 - CloudKnox - Microsoft Event for Partners

 Welcome to the Securing Multivendor Clouds Part 3 repository.
-This event will be held in June 2022, but the specific date and time are still TBC.
+This event will be held on 23 June 2022 from 1300-1500 BST.

+The third event in our series will focus on CloudKnox, and we'll have a fourth event later in the summer of 2022 to cover additional CloudKnox topics that were not covered in this event.

 ## Registration Link
 https://aka.ms/securingmvc-regp3 (link will link back to this page until the reg page is available).